Requiring DNA Testing Upon Felony Arrest

 How Does Your State Measure Up?

 All states require DNA for felony convictions.
-Now more than 25 states have passed a bill also requiring DNA for felony arrests.
-Those states are: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Illinois, Kansas, Louisiana, Maryland, Michigan, Minnesota, Missouri, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont and Virginia.
+Now more than 27 states have passed a bill also requiring DNA for felony arrests.
+Those states are: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Illinois, Florida, Kansas, Louisiana, Maryland, Michigan, Missouri, New Jersey, New Mexico, Nevada, North Carolina, North Dakota, Ohio, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia and Wisconsin.
+(Update: May 2014)